Russian cruiser Varyag (1899): Construction and design

-In 1897, the Russian Admiralty, as part of a programme to reinforce the Imperial Russian Navy's Far East Fleet, published specifications for a fast protected cruiser, capable of commerce raiding.
+In 1897, the Russian Admiralty, as part of a program to reinforce the Imperial Russian Navy's Far East Fleet, published specifications for a fast protected cruiser, capable of commerce raiding.
 The ships were required to be armed with 152 mm (6-inch) quick-firing guns, and to have a speed of 23-24 kn.
 Russian shipyards were already busy, and the Imperial Admiralty placed an order with the American shipyard William Cramp & Sons of Philadelphia on 11 April 1898 to build a single cruiser, Varyag against this specification.
 Single ships were also ordered from the German shipyards Germaniawerft (Askold) and AG Vulcan (Bogatyr) against these specifications.
-Varyag was laid down in October 1898, was launched on 31 October 1899 and commissioned into the Imperial Russian Navy on 2 January 1901, under the command of Captain Vladimir Behr.
+Varyag was laid down in October 1898, was launched on 31 October 1899 and commissioned into the Imperial Russian Navy on 2 January 1901 O.S.
+(14 January 1901 N.S.), under the command of Captain Vladimir Behr.

 Varyag was 129.56 m long overall and 127.90 m between perpendiculars, with a beam of 15.85 m and a draught of 5.94 m at normal displacement.
 Design displacement was 6500 LT with full load displacement about 7020 LT.
 Thirty Niclausse water-tube boilers fed steam to two sets of four-cylinder vertical triple expansion steam engines rated at 21000 ihp which drove two 3-bladed propellers.